 Lion’s mane mushrooms are the brain mushroom

 Lion’s mane mushroom benefits are numerous.
+They are considered adaptogens, which means they have beneficial effects on multiple bodily systems, and can help increase overall resistance to stress.
 In China, the fungi has traditionally been used to treat gastric ailments but more recently lion’s mane is being touted for its ability to improve cognitive functioning in both healthy and ailing brains.
 In 2009, a Japanese study enlisted adults aged 50 to 80 with mild cognitive impairment and found that a daily dose of three grams of lion’s mane in powdered form had a significant positive effect on brain function — one that ceased to exist when the supplement was removed from their diet.

 The hypothesis behind this brain-boosting benefit is that lion’s mane features two compounds, hericenones and erinacines, that have been shown to stimulate brain cell growth.
 A 2020 Malaysian study found that the mushroom showed promise in the prevention of degenerative brain disease like Alzheimer’s and dementia.
 For those with healthy brains, the goal of adding lion’s mane to your diet is a increase in mental clarity, improved memory, and enhanced concentration — as well as those aforementioned preventative medicinal benefits.